AI Consulting · Security-First Rollouts

 AI Services for Canadian Businesses

+AI consulting in Canada for 10-to-150-employee businesses.
 Most AI projects stall because nobody asked the right questions first.
-As an AI consulting firm built on security, Fusion Computing starts with a clear review of your setup.
-Then we roll out Microsoft Copilot, build smart workflows, and make sure your data stays safe.
+Fusion Computing starts with an AI readiness review, then rolls out Microsoft 365 Copilot, builds automation, and keeps your data in Canada, all under CISSP-led governance.
 Real results, not slide decks.

 CISSP-certified